dgaydukov/cert-aws/files/sa.md

 Scale-out is pretty simple with RDS, you just create read replica, promote it to standalone db and then use 2 databases as 2 shards (since Aurora read replica use same storage you have to clone database to achieve the same).
 If you think that sharding is looks like NoSql you are right, and if you got limit with relational db and using shards, it may be the better option to use NoSql, cause with sharding you have to modify your source code to support multiple db.
 Storage autoscaling - when you create db you can enable it.
 Once enabled it would automatically add more storage capacity when free space would be less than 10%.
 It would be incremented in chunks of 5GB each, until it reach max auto scale capacity.
+`IS NULL / IS NOT NULL` - use it when you want to check if column null or not null.
+Comparison operators like `<>` or `!=` won't work when you compare with null, cause null is absence of value.
+In SQL, anything you evaluate/compute with `NULL` results into `UNKNOWN`, that's why if you are using `select * from my_column != null` you will get 0 results, although you have many rows where `my_column` not null.

 ###### SQS
 SQS (Simple Queue Service) - managed service that provide asynchronous decoupling and publisher/subscriber (queue) model.
 There are 2 types